Eurobike

-Eurobike is an international bicycle trade fair held annually since 1991 in the first week of September, on the grounds of Messe Friedrichshafen, one of the largest and most modern exhibition centres in Baden-Wuerttemberg, Germany.
-The bike show is open to trade visitors from Wednesday to Friday, and to trade and the general public on Saturday.
+Eurobike is an international bicycle trade fair held annually since 1991.
+Originally staged during the first week of September on the grounds of Messe Friedrichshafen, it moved to Messe Frankfurt in 2022 where it now occurs each July and encompasses various types of 'ecomobility' in addition to bicycles.

+The event spans five days, being open to trade visitors from Wednesday to Friday, then to everyone over the weekend.

 According to organizers, 43,700 industry visitors from 97 countries and an additional 20,500 bike fans on public day, attended the show in 2012.
 This also included 1,889 journalists from 42 countries.